 In 2005 the Worthington 17th Century Project was formed at Wigan, Lancashire, England and the Worthington surname was registered with the Guild of One Name Studies, London.
-The aim of the 17th Century Project is to research and publish a book on Worthington families in the 17th Century worldwide.
+The aim of the 17th Century Project was to research and publish a book on Worthington families in the 17th Century worldwide.

 The DNA Project commenced following the 2008 Annual General Meeting (AGM) in Dover, Kent, England.

 During the fourth year members of the 17th Century Project decided to form a society with broader objectives and The Worthington Family History Society was formed by members at the 2009 Annual General Meeting held at Leesburg, Virginia, USA.

-The 17th Century Project has become a much larger undertaking than originally envisaged.
-The resulting publication will be divided into two volumes.
-The first, titled The Worthington Families of the 17th Century, Volume 1 – Origins in Lancashire, is to be published in July 2020 and covers the families and descendants from the County of Lancashire, including family in Maryland, USA, known to have originated in Lancashire.
-The second will cover other counties in England and Wales (including Cheshire, Kent, Hampshire, Surrey, Northamptonshire, Nottinghamshire, Leicestershire, Staffordshire, Montgomeryshire) and those who migrated to Connecticut, USA.
-Once Volume 2 has been completed other projects will be initiated to include 18th and 19th century Worthington families.
+The 17th Century Project became a much larger undertaking than originally envisaged.
+The first volume of a book titled Worthington Families of the Seventeenth Century, Volume 1 – Origins in Lancashire, was published in July 2020 and covers the families and descendants from the County of Lancashire, including family in Maryland, USA, known to have originated in Lancashire.
+Copies of this can be obtained through the Society as well as other earlier published material including Worthingtons from medieval time.
+See our Publications page